j-cutrone/649-Group-8-Project/README.md

 To set-up, install, and run the code to get results that our report discussed, follow these steps:

-1. Download the code file labeled '649_group8.ipynb' and the folder labeled 'VectorCam_images' (which should contain a subfolder name 'raw_images' that has 5 subfolders and a csv file within it).
+1. Download the code file labeled '649_group8.ipynb' and the folder labeled 'VectorCam_images' located in our report (which should contain a subfolder name 'raw_images' that has 5 subfolders and a csv file within it).
+We are not able to upload the folder in this repository because it is too big.
 2. Within Google Drive under My Drive, you will need to create a folder labeled '649_group8' and within that folder create a folder named 'FinalProject' and within that folder input the 'VectorCam_images' folder you downloaded earlier.
 This should create the following base file path that is necessary for the code to work (and can be changed within the code if you wish): '/content/gdrive/MyDrive/649_group8/FinalProject/VectorCam_images'.
 3. Open the coding file using Google Colab
 4. Select the desire run-time (a high powered GPU is recommended) and click run-all